At St Aelred’s Roman Catholic School we uphold and teach pupils about the British Values as directed under Ofsted guidance, September 2014:

 As a Catholic School we actively promote values, virtues and ethics that shape our pupils' character and moral perspective through the teachings of the Church.
 We follow the example of the Good Samaritan where we are called to love and care for our neighbour.
 We ensure that through our school vision, ethos, agreed rules, curriculum and teaching we promote respect and tolerance for all cultures, faiths and lifestyles.

-Through our RE, PSCHE, Geography and Statements to Live By we are able to make real links between the values of our pupils and the lives of others in their community, country and the world in general.
-Through our Creative Curriculum we teach about democracy, civic responsibility, rules and laws, the monarchy, equality, values and virtues, environmental awareness and understanding of other faiths.
+Through our RE, PSHE, RHE, Geography and Statements to Live By we are able to make real links between the values of our pupils and the lives of others in their community, country and the world in general.
+Through our curriculum we teach about democracy, civic responsibility, rules and laws, the monarchy, equality, values and virtues, environmental awareness and understanding of other faiths.

 British Values are promoted throughout the school alongside our Catholic Values: